Chia-Network/chia-docs/docs/consensus/vdfs.md

 **Function**: This means it’s deterministic: computing a VDF on an input x _always_ yields the same result y.

-The key word here is “sequential”, like hashing a number many times: hash(hash(hash(a))), etc. This means the prover cannot just add more machines to make the function execute faster.
+The key word here is "sequential", like hashing a number many times: hash(hash(hash(a))), etc. This means the prover cannot just add more machines to make the function execute faster.
 Therefore we can assume that computing a VDF requires real (wall-clock) time.
 The construction that we use is repeated squaring.
 The Prover must square a challenge x T times.
 This requires time ϴ(T).
 The Prover also must create a proof that this was performed properly.

 <figure>
 <img src="/img/vdf.png" alt="drawing"/>